thomaswilley/pelicanyan/README.md

 ## Compatability & Caveats

-Pelicanyan's probably best considered alpha at this time and hasn't undergone much testing.
-If you find bugs by all means help fix them and build out a browser compatability matrix.
-While most likely things like reversing the layout, updating color scheme, and other options associated with Lanyon remain possible here, these haven't been tested either.
+Pelicanyan's probably best considered alpha at this time and hasn't undergone much testing - would welcome help finding & fixing bugs and also with the browser compatability matrix!
+While it's likely that Lanyon's options - e.g., reversing the layout, updating color scheme, etc. - remain functional here, these haven't been tested either.

 ## Author